mesophia/PROTAC_design/README.md

 And then, please install PyEMMA within this environment.

-The corresponding analysis scripts are:
+The input for the scripts require topology file (e.g. original.pdb) and md file with .xtc extension (e.g. MD.xtc) The corresponding analysis scripts are:
 1. "PCA_pyemma.py" – for PCA calculation
 2. "TICA_pyemma.py" – for TICA analysis